Assistance from Los Angeles Community Action Board.

 Head Start is a state of California as well as national program that aims to promote school readiness in the region’s youngest children.
 Children that qualify can enter Head Start at age 3 or 4 in the fall and continue for one or two years in the program.

-There are various resources available.
+There are various resources available in Los Angeles.
 For example, Each Head Start center is designed to meet the needs of the children, families and cultures that they serve.
 Components of it include High Quality Education, Disability Services and Support, Family Case Management, and an Individualized Curriculum is developed for each child.

 There are also Meal Plans and Health Screening and assistance, such as Dental, Vision and Hearing provided.
-Families who receive public assistance from the state of California or other benefits may also be eligible.
+Families who receive public assistance from the state of California or other benefits may also be eligible for medical assistance.
+Find other ways for families to get free healthcare.

 Family Self-Sufficiency Services, or FSS, is a program of the Los Angeles Community Action Board.
 It enables individuals and families who meet the federal government poverty level guidelines to achieve and sustain self-sufficiency by overcoming barriers to employment.